 I received my MTech and Ph.D.
-Degree from the Department of Materials and Metallurgical Engineering Department, IIT Kanpur.
+Degree from the Department of Materials and Metallurgical Engineering, IIT Kanpur.
 I worked for an Indian Railways funded project under the Technology Mission for Railway Safety (TMRS) for my Ph.D. thesis.
-I was also part of the development of a corrosion resistant rail which is now included in the IRS (Indian Railway Standard) Specification.
+I was also involved in the development of a corrosion resistant rail which is now included in the IRS (Indian Railway Standard) Specification.

 I joined the R & D Division of EWAC Alloys, Mumbai after completing my Ph.D. in 2008.
 During my tenure at the Materials Science Division of National Aerospace Limited (NAL), I worked on several case studies on aircraft and industry related failure and accident analysis.

 At CMRIT, I recently completed a project funded by Department of Science and Technology, Government of India, titled “Effect of Various Parameters on the Liquid Metal Embrittlement of Stainless Steel when Welded to Galvanized Steel”.
 This project was helpful in understanding the effect of zinc on how it causes embrittlement or loss of ductility of stainless steel when it penetrates into the weld metal.

 I am presently working on another funded project, again related to welding.
 This project is funded by the Naval Research Board, Ministry of Defense, Government of India.
 This project, titled, “Effect of multiple shot peening on the fatigue behavior of UNS S32760 and Ti-6Al-4V weld in sea water” is of huge practical importance as the welds in these alloys are subjected to premature fatigue failure in corrosive ocean environment.